-They say a goal without a plan is just a dream, and that is 100% true for saving money.
+They say a goal without a plan is just a dream, and that definitely applies to saving money.
 You can’t just pick a savings goal and hope you achieve it.
-You have to have a realistic savings goal, and a plan for how you’re going to get there.
+You have to have a realistic goal, and a plan for how you’re going to get there.

 Saving large amounts of money starts with breaking down your income and outgoings and figuring out how much you can realistically save each month.
 This ensures that you have a realistic goal to work towards, and accounts for living and enjoying your life – instead of being a slave to your budget.

 I have always used spreadsheets to track my finances.
 I use Google Sheets so that I can share finances spreadsheets with my partner, and can update it on my phone when I’m out and about.
 I published my savings plan, which is available here, and it has helps so many people save for important purchases or just general financial security.
 You can purchase it here (it’s only €5.99, so it won’t break the bank).

 - Open my ‘StephMyLifeTravel Savings Plan‘ if you are saving solo, or the Couples Saving Plan if you are saving with a partner.
 Save a copy to your computer or to a Google Sheets account (I always recommend Google Sheets, see above).